rpgreview/papersandpaychecks/pnp.md

 >
 > *Seth*: Maybe if we just temporarily move somebody else's directory?
 What else is there?
 >
-> *The Boss*: Well there's a large dataset of the early detection of schizophrenia in adolescents...
+> *The Boss*: Well there's a large dataset on the early detection of schizophrenia in adolescents...
 >
 > *Mary*: You can move that data to one of the local drives - here on my personal computer.
 >